The Times (Shreveport, Louisiana)

-The Times is a Gannett daily newspaper based in Shreveport, Louisiana.
+The Times is a daily newspaper based in Shreveport, Louisiana.
 Its distribution area includes 12 parishes in Northwest Louisiana and three counties in East Texas.
 Its coverage focuses on issues affecting the Shreveport-Bossier market, and includes investigative reporting, community news, arts and entertainment, government, education, sports, business, and religion, along with local opinion/commentary.
 Its website provides news updates, videos, photo galleries, forums, blogs, event calendars, entertainment, classifieds, contests, databases, and a regional search engine.
 Local news content produced by The Times is available on the website at no charge for seven days.